BytePane

 Is GitHub Copilot hard to learn?

 GitHub Copilot has a moderate learning curve.
-Start with the basics covered in sections like fundamentals and core concepts, then gradually work through more advanced topics.
+Start with the basics covered in sections like Inline Suggestions and Copilot Chat Prompts, then gradually work through more advanced topics.
 This cheatsheet helps by providing quick references for each concept.

 How do I use this cheatsheet?